agbinary/rubygems-api-client/README.md

 # rubygems-api-client
-Client authentication with RubyGems and return all the gems owned for the user
+Client authentication with RubyGems * Return all the gems owned by the user